When we experience inner conflict, it is as a result of us not living our purpose.

 Where and how do we start?

-First: Acknowledge this is what we want, to live our purpose, and we don’t know where to start.
+First: Acknowledge this is what we want, shift to living our purpose, and we don’t know where to start.

 Acknowledge further that even though we don’t know what our life purpose is, we want to pursue it, even if we don’t know how.